jekyll/jekyll-seo-tag/README.md

     username: benbalter
   ```

+* `facebook` - The following properties are available:
-* `facebook:app_id` (a Facebook app ID for Facebook insights), `facebook:publisher` (a Facebook page URL or ID of the publishing entity) and/or `facebook:admins`
+  * `facebook:app_id` - a Facebook app ID for Facebook insights
+  * `facebook:publisher` - a Facebook page URL or ID of the publishing entity
-  (a Facebook user ID for domain insights linked to a personal account).
-You'll want to describe one or both like so:
+  * `facebook:admins` - a Facebook user ID for domain insights linked to a personal account

+  You'll want to describe one or more like so:

    ```yml
   facebook: